Ethereum-ERD/dev-upgradeable/README.md

 A depositor obtains their compounded deposits and corresponding ETH/LSDs gain in a “pull-based” manner.
 The system calculates the depositor’s compounded deposit and accumulated ETH gain when the depositor makes an operation that changes their ETH/LSDs deposit.

-Depositors deposit EUSD via `provideToSP`, and withdraw with `withdrawFromSP`.
+Depositors deposit USDE via `provideToSP`, and withdraw with `withdrawFromSP`.
 Their accumulated ETH gain is paid out every time they make a deposit operation - so ETH/LSDs payout is triggered by both deposit withdrawals and top-ups.

 ### How deposits and ETH gains are tracked